-The Schoener index is expressed as a percentage and overlap values of 60% are meaningful.
 Note, the empty stomachs (those with no identifiable prey) in this study were excluded from all the multivariate analyses but were included in the calculation of the above indices.
+The prey taxonomic detail was retained in analyses, but for summary tables and figures, “other” is prey grouped together that doesn’t contribute substantially to diets, such as amphipods, barnacle larvae, bivalve larvae, cladocerans, fish larvae/eggs, pteropods, polychaetes, to name a few.